Timeline of Black History and Excellence

 Photo by: Architectural Record

-2012-At 16 years old, Gabrielle Douglas receives high scores for her outstanding performance at the 2012 London Olympics, making her the first African American gymnast to obtain an Olympic title.
+2012-At 16 years old, Gabrielle Douglas received high scores for her outstanding performance at the 2012 London Olympics, making her the first African American gymnast to obtain an Olympic title.
+Douglas paved the way for future Black female gymnasts, including Simone Biles.
+In 2016, the Wendy Hillard Gymnastics Foundation in Harlem, New York, reported an influx of African American girls captivated by Douglas' success and boldness, who sought to emulate her by improving their technique.

-2016-In Washington DC, The National Museum of African American History and Culture welcomed the general public through its doors for the first time.
-The museum is dedicated to sustaining and educating the public about African Americans' lived experiences, the richness of Black culture, and how generations of Black Americans have helped enhance the country into what it is today.
+2016-In Washington DC, the National Museum of African American History and Culture welcomed the general public through its doors for the first time.
+The museum is dedicated to sustaining and educating the public about African Americans' lived experiences, the richness of Black culture, and how generations of Black Americans have helped shape the country into what it is today.
+People of all races visit the museum and are often enthralled as they learn through its exhibits how Black Americans have contributed significantly to American history.

 Photo by: Deadline

-2019-Performer, Billy Porter, overcame racial and social barriers in the entertainment industry, becoming the first publicly-known homosexual Black man to be awarded an Emmy for his featured role in television series, Pose.
-In his acceptance speech, he emphasized the importance of fairness, and how all people belong where they are, regardless of their differences.
+2019-Performer, Billy Porter, overcame racial and social barriers in the entertainment industry, becoming the first publicly known homosexual Black man to be awarded an Emmy for his featured role in the television series, Pose.
+In his acceptance speech, he emphasized the importance of fairness and the idea that all people belong where they are, regardless of their differences.
+One of his famous quotes is, "When you're doing what you love, it's not exhausting at all, actually.
+It's completely empowering and exhilarating."-Billy Porter

 Photo by: Esquire

-2020- Beyonce releases the visual film, Black Is King, which illustrates multiple facets of Black heritage, the experiences of and relations between Black Americans and Africans.
-The film was also regarded as a wholesome and genuine portrayal of Africa and its culture.
+2020- Beyonce releases the visual film Black Is King, which illustrates multiple facets of Black heritage, the experiences of, and relations between, Black Americans and Africans.
+The film was regarded as a wholesome and genuine portrayal of Africa and its culture.
+It also showed how to adequately depict representation, eliminate cultural barriers within diverse Black communities, and contextualize discussions regarding identity, unity, and belonging.

 Photo by: NPR